 In evaluating each presentation, the prize committee will consider the quality of the presentation, groundbreaking/innovative results, and the quality of the presenter.

 Late-breaking abstract submission will be open from 1 May – 14 May 2024.
-Limited opportunities are available.
+Limited presentation opportunities are available.
+Late-breaking abstracts will not have the opportunity to present a poster.
 Late-breaking abstracts must be novel or new.
 No abstracts that have been published are permitted (in-press is acceptable).
 Notification of acceptance will be sent on or by 21 May 2024.

 Connect with PNS Executive Office Staff at email@example.com with specific questions regarding the Annual Meeting.